 When selected it enables the code coverage analysis by the MicroEJ Simulator.
 Resulting files are output in the cc directory inside the output directory.
-You can process these files to an HTML report afterward with the built-in Code Coverage Analyzer.

 Option(text): Saving coverage information period (in sec.)

 Option Name: s3.cc.thread.period

 It specifies the period between the generation of .cc files.